musprodev/RUNE/README.md

 - Submit to claim tokens.

 ### Demo
-A live demo of the platform can be accessed at [Fleek URL].
+A live demo of the platform can be accessed at [].

 <hr>